railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 So if you use routings, OpenERP automatically calculates the operations required for the production order.
-If the workcenters are linked to analytic accounts, at the end of production, OpenERP will generate the analytic accounts representing the costs of manufacture.
+If the workcenters are linked to analytic accounts, at the end of production, OpenERP will generate the analytic accounts representing the manufacturing costs.
 This will allow you to work out profitability per workcenter or manufacturing unit through analytic accounting.

 But the routings also enable you to manage your production capacity.
 You will be able to leave the